Wesbest/KubernetesForEveryone/README.md

 sed -i 's/IP_ADDRESS/10.10.10.1/g' k8s_service.yaml
 ```

-Verify if the IP_ADDRESS value has been replaced properly with the'loadBalancerIP' section.
+Verify the IP_ADDRESS value has been replaced properly with the'loadBalancerIP' section.

 ```bash
 cat k8s_service.yaml
 ```
-Something simimilar should be your output
+The final service description should look something to this:

 ```bash
 apiVersion: v1